🎶 Own the blues, wherever you go — play like a pro, look like a star!

-The EastRock Blues Harmonica Mouse Organ is a 10-hole diatonic harmonica in the key of C, crafted with phosphor bronze reeds and a stainless steel cover for durability and rich sound.
-Designed for beginners and intermediate players, it features a built-in airflow splitter for easy playability.
-Its sleek black ABS comb and elegant finish make it both comfortable and stylish, perfect for blues, jazz, rock, and country music enthusiasts.
+The EastRock Blues Harmonica is a 10-hole diatonic instrument in the key of C, crafted with phosphor bronze reeds and stainless steel covers for a balanced, melodic sound.
+Designed for beginners and intermediate players, it features a built-in airflow splitter for easier breath control and note mastery.
+Its sleek black design and included protective case make it a stylish, durable choice for aspiring musicians and gift-givers alike.

 | Item model number | EastRock |